pondrejk/dizzer/chap-definitions.md

 Metaphors rely on a notion of analogy between two dissimilar things, but can also become independent verbal objects, aesthetically appealing but not overly revealing.
 Despite that, we should not ignore metaphoric accounts as they contribute to the mythology surrounding big data that reflects what many people expect.

 @puschmann2014big identified two prevailing ways of imagining the subject: big data seen as a *natural force* to be controlled and as a *resource* to be consumed.

 The utilitarian mindset comparing digital world to excavation of valuable minerals in far from new (think of "data mining" or more recently "cryptocurrency mining") but it is tempting pursue to this analogy further.
 For example, how to estimate the ratio of valuable information to "debris", and shouldn't such estimation be done before any data "mining" endeavour?
-The value of real-world analogies may be in provoking some common-sense reasoning often missing in proclamations of digital visionaries.
+The value of real-world analogies may be in provoking some common-sense reasoning often missing in wannabe-visionary proclamations.

+For example mayer2013big: "Data was no longer regarded as static or stale, whose usefulness was finished once he purpose for which it was collected was achieved [...].
+Rather, data became a raw material of business, a vital econimic input, used to create a new form of econimic value.
+Every single dataset is likely to have some intristic, hidden, not yet unearthed value...".
+So what is yet to be unearthed is not the data itself but new way of using it.

 As @lupton2013swimming notes, by far the most commonly employed rhetorical descriptions of big data are those related to water or liquidity, suggesting both positive and negative connotations.
 For example @manyika2013open argues for unlocking data sources to become "liquid" in a sense of open and free-flowing, at the same time keeping privacy concerns in mind – what is liquid is also susceptible to unwanted leaks.